great-expectations/great_expectations/docs/tutorials/getting-started/intro.md

 :::warning
 The steps described in this tutorial assume you are installing Great Expectations version 0.13.8 or above.

-For a tutorial for older versions of Great Expectations, please see older versions of this documentation.
+For a tutorial for older versions of Great Expectations, please see older versions of this documentation, which can be found at [https://docs.greatexpectations.io/](https://docs.greatexpectations.io/en/latest/).
 :::

 The tutorial will walk you through the following steps: